fumo67/odin_recipes/README.md

 - Share recipes with friends
 # Skills Demonstrated
 By working on this project, I aim to demonstrate proficiency in the following:
-- Front-end development using HTML, CSS, and JavaScript
+- Front-end development using HTML.
 # Usage
 - Visit the homepage to explore featured recipes
 - Save your favorite recipes